GridGain-Demos/gridgain-oauth2-authenticator-example/README.md

 1. Register OpenID Connect application in Google development console.
 2. Setup Control Center config.
-3. Put `jar` of this project to GridGain libs.
+3. Put `jar` of this project to GridGain libs folder.
-4. Setup GridGain cluster config.
+4. Setup GridGain secured cluster config.

 After that you will be able to login in Control Center with Google and use Google's access token to interact with a secured cluster.

 Authenticator in this project doesn't support roles restriction.
-It only checks if token is valid.
+It only checks if the token is valid.

 Example of Control Center's `application.yml` config: